 It is known that an arrangement $\A(\HH)$ of $n$ hyperplanes encompasses a total of $O\left(n^d\right)$ faces of all dimensions (and this bound is tight for $\HH$ in a general position).

-The {\it complexity} $\comp(\Delta)$ of a polyhedral cell $\Delta$ of $\A(\HH)$ is the total number of faces of all dimensions between $0$ and $d-1$ that lie on its boundary.
+The {\it complexity} $\comp(\Delta)$ of a polyhedral cell $\Delta$ of $\A(\HH)$ is the total number of faces, whose dimensions may vary from $0$ and $d-1$, that lie on its boundary.
 See, e.g., \cite[Section 6]{JirkaBook} for a more comprehensive background on hyperplane arrangements.

-One can get rid of unbounded faces in $\A(\HH)$ by augmenting $\HH$ with a pair of imaginary hyperplanes that are orthogonal to the $i$-th axis, $H^+_{i}:=\{X_i=\infty\},H^-_i:=\{X_i=-\infty\}$, for each $1\leq i\leq d$.
-With this adjustment, every original cell in $\A(\HH)$ now corresponds to exactly one {\it polytopal} cell in the augmented arrangement $\A(\HH)$.
-In what follows, we restrict our analysis to these latter cells.
+One can restrict the unbounded faces in $\A(\HH)$ by augmenting $\HH$ with a pair of imaginary hyperplanes that are orthogonal to the $i$-th axis, $H^+_{i}:=\{X_i=\infty\},H^-_i:=\{X_i=-\infty\}$, for each $1\leq i\leq d$.
+With this adjustment, every original cell in $\A(\HH)$ now corresponds to exactly one bounded {\it polytopal} cell in the augmented arrangement $\A(\HH)$.
+In what follows, we can restrict our analysis to these latter cells.